diana-mendes/drama/README.md

 # Drama

-This is a web app that recommends what K-dramas the user should watch next.
+This is a web app that recommends which K-drama to watch next.